devdigital/git-flow-standard-version/README.md

 * See [an example script](https://github.com/devdigital/git-flow-standard-version/blob/master/get-next-version.js) that you can add to your `package.json`.
 * With the version number calculated for you, use the `git flow release start <version>` to start a release
 * This will create a `release/<version>` branch
-* Within this branch, you should then run `yarn run release` to increment the version number within `package.json` automatically to match the release branch name, as well as updating the `CHANGELOG.md` file automatically, and create a tag with the version number
+* Within this branch, you should then run `yarn run release` to increment the version number within `package.json` automatically to match the release branch name, as well as updating the `CHANGELOG.md` file automatically

 # Bugfixing a release

 * Your `release/<version>` branch should deploy to a test environment
 * Based on testing feedback, you may need to fix a bug for that release, whilst the `develop` branch has continued on into development for the next release
 * To do this you can create a branch off of your `release/<version>` branch
-* If you wish to maintain pull requests for release bug fixes, then you can push your e.g. `bugfix/...` to a remote equivalent and create a pull request into `release/<version>`
+* If you wish to maintain pull requests for release bug fixes, then you can push your e.g. `bugfix/...` branch to a remote equivalent and create a pull request into `release/<version>`
-* You should not run `standard-version` (`yarn run release`) after merging a release bugfix, as you want the release version to stay the same (the release branch name and version should be immutable)
+* **You should not** run `standard-version` (`yarn run release`) after merging a release bugfix, as you want the release version to stay the same (the release branch name and version should be immutable)
 * Any release bug fixes will be included in the version calculation for your *next* release, as well as being included in the *next* `CHANGELOG.md`

 # Finishing a release